-Our law firm has handles filed many lawsuits and settled and taken to verdict many cases where there is a claim of negligent entrustment, usually against a trucking company.
+Our law firm has handles and has filed many lawsuits and settled and taken to verdict many cases where there is a claim of negligent entrustment, usually against a trucking company.
 These claims have brought our clients millions of dollars.

 We can help you.
 Call 800-553-8082 to discuss your claim or get a free online consultation.
-We also offer fee splits with referring lawyers in and out of Maryland looking for help with catastrophic injury and wrongful death case.
+We also offer fee splits with referring lawyers in and out of Maryland looking for help with catastrophic injury and wrongful death cases.